For Immediate Release

 Award winners will be notified in the fall and featured in Dairy Foods magazine, which co-sponsors the safety awards program.

-The 2016 entry form is available at www.idfa.org, and there is no fee to enter.
-All entries must be submitted to IDFA no later than March 31, 2016.
+The 2017 award program rules, regulations and application form are available here, and there is no fee to enter.
+You must be an IDFA member to enter.
+All entries must be submitted to IDFA no later than April 20, 2017.